Gyroconstrucciones/design-system/README.md

 # G&RO Construcciones Design System

 As a company we have multiple products in different platforms where we were using some repetitive code and components, that's when G&RO's design system came to life.
-It's still really new and we are adding a lot of new components that already existed in our apps.
+It's still really new and we are adding various components.

 ## Roadmap